Inferring the nature of active neutrinos: Dirac or Majorana?: Conclusion

 We have demonstrated that it is possible that there can exist striking difference between Dirac and Majorana cases which do not depend on the mass of the neutrino, if we consider the special kinematic configuration of back-to-back muons in the $B^0$ rest frame.
-The branching ratio for this special kinematic situation is going to be very small.
-The unknown non-resonant transition form factors imply that a proper numerical study of the $B$ decay process under our consideration, including a reliable estimate of the branching ratios, is currently not possible.
+Thus we can measure directly the neutrino energy distribution to see the difference between Dirac and Majorana neutrinos.
+The unknown non-resonant transition form factors imply that a proper numerical study of the $B$ decay process must be carried out.
+This is under our active consideration.
 Finally we note that the study of a similar decay of the Higgs $H \to \mu^- \mu^+ \nu_\mu \bar{\nu}_\mu$ is much more complicated with contributions from $W$ mediated and $Z$ mediated channels as well as background contributions from $\tau$ decays that arise from $H \to \tau^- \tau^+$ mode.
 This puts meson decays such as the decays of $B,D,J/\psi,\psi(2S)$ at a unique position that these are free from such background processes in the SM.
 Our approach proposed in this paper is important from the point of view that our methodology probes the Majorana nature of neutrinos by exploiting their quantum statistics which is a fundamental property.